 Over the years, WiFi technology has improved greatly, but it’s not a one-size-fits-all, especially when it comes to a business.
-While a large office space with heavy traffic might need multiple access points, a small office with less users may need only one.
+While a large office space with heavy traffic might need multiple enterprise grade access points, a small office with less users may need only one.
 It really depends on your unique setup and needs.
 To put it into perspective, settings like large offices, restaurants or churches where multiple devices are accessing the Internet will require multiple access points to maintain a consistent connection.
 With this in mind, we offer some insight on how they work.

 How Does an Access Point Work?

 Technically speaking in a very basic way, an Ethernet cable runs from a router to an WAP, which in turn transforms the wired signal into a wireless one.
 In use, based on location and coverage, a wireless device will release from a weak access point and connect to another access point with a stronger connection.
 Because of this, users will have a strong Wi-Fi signal no matter where they are.
 This means, they can move freely within an office or other commercial space without network interruptions.

 Why Businesses Should Use Access Points?

 For one, they are more convenient because they extend your network wirelessly.
 They are also a cost efficient alternative to using wires and cables.
 Aside from this, adding new users is a lot less complicated.
 You can also easily provide Internet access to your visitors.